School Science Lessons

 The entire plant is poisonous, because it contains | Grayanotoxin III, C20H34O6.

-Roman soldiers were repoted to be affected by the "mad honey" from Rhododendron luteum.
+Roman soldiers were reported to be affected by the "mad honey" from (Rhododendron luteum).

 Many hybrids have been developed, the indica hybrids, the karume hybrids and the mollis hybrids, which grow well in pots.